uraaGit/Pexel-Keeping/README.md

 ## Usage

-An add-on that unwrap UVs to keep pixel evently distributed on quad faces.
+An add-on that unwrap UVs to keep pixel evently arranged on quad faces.

 ### Import
 1. Download the zip file or .py code